Updated February 2021

 - Masks are required for students in grades 8-12 unless they are at their workstation, eating and drinking, participating in PE, or extra-curricular activities

-- Masks are required for all DL staff when meeting face to face
+- Masks are required for all BVCOS staff when meeting face to face

 While we recognize that currently transmission amongst students is low, procedures are in place to provide protection from disease as much as possible

 Safe and Healthy behaviours: Students and staff

 - In general, when learning outside the home environment, students will be asked to stay home when sick, wash hands frequently, and sneeze/cough into their elbows.
 Students should also avoid touching their faces if possible.

 - Students and staff will also wear masks if physical distancing is not possible

 - Before allowing 3rd party service providers in their homes, or before engaging in learning activities outside the home that put them in contact with others, parents are responsible for ensuring that they and/or their child is healthy and not displaying the following COVID symptoms: